osscameroon/osscameroon-blog/content/post/articles/how_to_create_a_hotspot_on_linux.md

 #### dhcpd

-dhcpd is a DHCP server program that operates as a daemon on a server to provide Dynamic Host Configuration Protocol service to a network
+dhcpd is a DHCP server program that operates as a daemon on a server to provide Dynamic Host Configuration Protocol (DHCP) service to a network

 #### A WiFi card with AP mode support is needed:
         root # iw list | grep "Supported interface modes" -A 8